SyloAlex/DataStructures/README.md

 # DataStructures
-Every data structure I have made from scratch
+Every data structure I have made from scratch in class